 Retail Establishments

-Retail establishments are also less complex in general than many other types of commercial assets, such as office buildings.
-On the other hand, shops face intense competition in attracting clients.
-Building owners have challenges renting out their spaces due to the rising popularity of online shopping.
-This has put many businesses in a challenging financial position.
+Retail establishments are also less complex than many other commercial assets, such as office buildings.
+However, shops face intense competition in attracting clients.
+Building owners have challenges renting out their spaces due to the rising popularity of online shopping, which has put many businesses in a challenging financial position.

 As a result of these concerns, some – maybe even most – merchants may be obliged to operate on a razor-thin profit margin to stay afloat.
 Unlike hotels and residential complexes, retail businesses do not have the same regular and routine building maintenance level.
 Merchants’ efforts to improve their bottom line may result in complaints about neglected upkeep.

 We employ full-time maintenance personnel at certain retail facilities, such as shopping malls and power centers.
-However, the responsibility for maintaining some modest retail assets, such as pad sites and individual flats, lies on the shoulders of the building’s tenant in most cases.
+However, the responsibility for maintaining some modest retail assets, such as pad sites and individual flats, usually lies with the building’s tenant.

 Preventive Maintenance Inspections